lupyuen/lupyuen.github.io/src/forgejo.md

 _Why are we doing this?_

+- We're hitting some Budget Limits at GitHub

-Blocked in some parts of the world.
+- GitHub is blocked in some parts of the world

+- Some devs prefer not to collaborate on GitHub (for ethical / other reasons)

+- Can we make our NuttX Community a little more inclusive, by hosting our Git Forge outside GitHub?

 TODO